Clemson (and Pickens County)

 Thanks to a blend of regional flavors, Clemson and Pickens County are a hotspot for hidden gem eateries.
 A staple in a Clemson University foodie’s diet is likely to include the mouth-watering ice cream from ’55 Exchange, the student-run enterprise that manufactures, sells and serves Clemson’s world famous ice cream.
 Or maybe you want to indulge in a Southern delicacy?
 Don’t worry, your taste buds can decide which restaurant truly boasts the best fried green tomatoes.
 Craving a slice of pizza?
 Don’t miss dollar slice night at Todaro’s Pizza in downtown Clemson.
 The Esso Club is an absolute must on game day.
 Upscale dining experiences are plentiful as well, including Rick Erwin’s in Clemson’s Patrick Square.

 Apart from the traditional dining setting, coffee shops and bistros are plentiful, adding to the region’s communal atmosphere.
 Love home brewed coffee?
 Check out Jitters Brewing Company.
 Prefer a cup of tea?
 The Table Rock Tea Company has Uniquely American Tea® for you.
 Upstate South Carolina’s booming agritourism industry means the area is home to numerous farmers markets.
-The city of Clemson, Easley, Pendleton, Pickens, and town of Six Mile each host their own seasonal farmers markets, featuring fresh local produce, homemade food items and more.
+The city of Central, Clemson, Easley, Pendleton, and town of Six Mile each host their own seasonal farmers markets, featuring fresh local produce, homemade food items and more.

 Arts + Culture

 Pickens County’s arts and cultural scene offers a handful of festivals, galleries, events and other fun experiences.
 Take an art class at the Arts Center of Clemson, view historic fine crafts at the Pickens County Museum of Art and History, or stand in architectural awe at the Hagood-Mauldin House – the choice is yours!
 You can also catch a play at the Brooks Center for Performing Arts in Clemson or Pickens County Performing Arts Center in Liberty.
-Are you a self-proclaimed history nerd?
+Are you a self-proclaimed history buff?
 Pickens’s historical attractions include Hagood Mill, which offers events and educational opportunities surrounding Appalachian Heritage and Native American history.
 Clemson’s rich history also offers several museums and cultural exhibits packed with historic information.

 Want to give back to the community?
 Attend Upstate SC’s premier charity event – Blue Ridge Fest.
 The event features live entertainment, local food and all for a good cause.
 Here are just a few other noteworthy attractions: